warmgreycen/project-Chevron-with-Techron/README.md

 ## Our 2018 season has now concluded and this is the final code
  We placed 8th alliance overall due to mechanical issues that were unavoidable.
 To next years programming team,
-                               This code should be mostly adjustable for whatever the game is in 2019.
-Text me for help or questions.
+          -                     This code should be mostly adjustable for
+           -                    whatever the game is in 2019.
+Text me for help

- signing off for what is *maybe* the last time,
- ~Grey
+            -                   or questions.
+-grey